svenfl/fffl-puppet-gateway-install/README.md

-# Install scripts for a Freifunk Kiel Gateway
+# Install scripts for a Freifunk Flensburg Gateway

 ### 1. copy this file to the root home folder: